BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Experiments

 \subsection{Implementation Details}

-\textbf{Network architectures:} The ground encoder uses a frozen DINOv3 ViT-S/16 backbone to produce a 384-dimensional feature map from a 512×512 pixel input image.
-This map is then processed by the BEV Mapper and the BEV encoder, which consists of three residual blocks followed by an FPN, to produce the final 32-dimensional BEV feature map $\mathbf{G}$ and confidence map $\mathbf{C}$, both with a grid size of 224×224.
-Separately, the aerial encoder uses the SwinV2-T and UPerNet architecture to process a 768x768 pixel aerial image, producing the final 32-dimensional aerial feature map $\mathbf{F}$.
+\textbf{Network architectures:} The ground encoder uses a frozen DINOv3-ConvNeXt-Tiny~\cite{simeoni2025dinov3} backbone with a UPerNet~\cite{xiao2018unified} head to process a $512\times512$ onboard image.
+The UPerNet aggregates the $\tfrac{1}{4}$, $\tfrac{1}{8}$, $\tfrac{1}{16}$, and $\tfrac{1}{32}$ backbone feature maps.
+The resulting feature map is then processed by the BEV mapper and BEV encoder to produce the final 32-dimensional BEV feature map $\mathbf{G}$, distinctiveness map $\mathbf{C}$, and frame-level uncertainty $\sigma_t$.
+The BEV grid size is $224\times224$.

+The aerial encoder uses the same DINOv3-ConvNeXt-Tiny backbone with a lightweight multi-scale decoder to process a $768 \times 768$ aerial image.
+The decoder takes the $\tfrac{1}{4}$, $\tfrac{1}{8}$, and $\tfrac{1}{16}$ backbone feature maps, projects each scale with a $1 \times 1$ convolution, upsamples the coarser scales to the $\tfrac{1}{4}$ resolution, concatenates them, and applies a shallow convolutional head to produce the final 32-dimensional aerial feature map $\mathbf{F}$.

-\textbf{Training details:} We train the network for 3 epochs on an NVIDIA Quadro RTX 6000 GPU, using a batch size of 4 and combining data from both the TartanDrive 2.0 and GQ datasets.
+\textbf{Training details:} We train the network for $25k$ iterations on $4\times$ NVIDIA Quadro RTX 6000 GPUs with a batch size of 4, using data from both the TartanDrive~2.0 and \textsc{UT-SARA-GQ} datasets.
 We use the AdamW optimizer with a learning rate of $1\times10^{-4}$ and a weight decay of $1\times10^{-3}$.
-For the InfoNCE loss, we use 31 negative poses per positive sample, drawn from a range of [$3.0,50.0$] meters and [$-60,60$] degrees.
-The temperature parameter for this loss is learnable, initialized at 0.03 with a minimum value of 0.01.
+We use $63$ negative poses per positive sample, sampled from translation offsets in the range [$5.0\mathrm{m}, 100.0\mathrm{m}$] and heading offsets in the range [$-90^\circ, 90^\circ$].
+The InfoNCE temperature parameter $\tau$ is learnable, initialized at $0.05$ with a minimum value of $0.01$.
+The distinctiveness coefficients $c_p$ and $c_m$ are set to $10.0$ and $2.0$, respectively.
+The loss weights are set to $\lambda_{\text{d}}{=}1.0$ for the distinctiveness loss.

 \textbf{Particle filter configuration:} For all experiments, we use $N=128$ particles, a number chosen to balance tracking accuracy with the computational constraints of onboard deployment.
-The filter is initialized with Gaussian noise ($\sigma_t{=}3.0m, \sigma_\theta{=}10^\circ$).
+The filter is initialized around the ground-truth starting pose with Gaussian noise ($\mathrm{std}_{xy}{=}3.0\mathrm{m}, \mathrm{std}_{\theta}{=}10^\circ$).
 Prediction noise is proportional to the odometry, with standard deviations set to 10\% of the measured motion.
 The likelihood temperature $\tau_s$ is fixed at $1.0$.
-Resampling is triggered when the effective sample size drops below 10\%.
+Resampling is triggered when the effective sample size drops below 30\%.